Telehealth has made it easier for patients to book medical follow-up appointments, which is particularly important for people with chronic diseases.

 Dr Michael Wright, chair of The Royal Australian College of General Practitioners Expert Committee, believes that telehealth is one of the “great success stories of the pandemic”.

-“What telehealth has done is that it’s brought Medicare into the 21st century,” he said.
+“What telehealth has done is that it’s brought Medicare into the 21st century,” he told Hope 103.2.

 “[It] improves continuity of care, and we know that continuity of care is associated with better care for patients.”